2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 Depending on your request and the vendor you choose, expect to pay **between 100 and 250 euros for 1000 stickers**.
 You can also contact [@Mill3sim3 on Twitter](https://x.com/Mill3sim3), a French bitcoiner specializing in marketing who can help you get prices almost 30% cheaper than the usual online sites.
 Don't hesitate to contact him about this.

 However, it is worth noting that 1,000 stickers is a significant amount.
-Therefore, it is clearly **preferable, to begin with, to opt for the purchase of a hundred stickers**; to be sure to sell this stock.
+Therefore, it is clearly **preferable to begin with the purchase of a hundred stickers**, to ensure you sell this stock.

 Also, a small note: **if you decide to stick one of these stickers on the street, depending on the country you are in, this may be prohibited by law**.
 In the case of France, for example, it is forbidden to stick stickers on the street, except on billboards in every city.
 This means that if one of your stickers is attached carelessly (or rather: anywhere, such as in the middle of a stop sign), it will be removed quickly; and if it contains information that can be traced back to your identity or that of your meeting, it is not out of the question that you may receive a fine.
 So be careful and inform your members.